RKNF404/chromium-hardening-guide/README.md

 In the realm of attack surface, the content blocker can be a problem.
 It is written in Rust and all, but Rust only prevents exploits targeting the adblock engine itself, not the browser or sites.
 See the [content blocking](#content-blocking) section for more details.
 \
 To give some credit where it is due, Brave does have some decent changes.
 For example they proxy [a large number of requests](https://github.com/brave/brave-browser/wiki/Deviations-from-Chromium-(features-we-disable-or-remove)#services-we-proxy-through-brave-servers), for which they have a better pivacy policy on their services than Google.
 This does have some issues but it is still nice, none-the-less.
 They do also offer some partitioning improvements, though the amount of which isn't too big since upstream has added a lot of said improvements themselves.
+\
+Overall though, on desktop Brave is rather useless.
+It is filled with bloat and any security or privacy advantages, even the adblocker, can be achieved with Chrome.
+On Android though, if you do not have access to Vanadium then Brave is probably the next best choice.
+Chrome on Android isn't bad but Brave actually offers more there and the bloat is way less noticeable and easier to turn off.

 #### Vivaldi